stelligor/al-carbon-calc-server/README.md

 ### Database

 Run `docker compose up` to start the MongoDB database.
-The database will be populated with the default collection contents defined in the `init-mongo.js` script when first started.
+The database will be populated with the default collection contents defined in the `init-mongo.js` script when first started - all default emission factors are here.
 These values are only for this test and should not be considered real values for carbon emissions :smile:

 If you need to reset the database to its initial state, you can run `docker compose down -v`, which will erase the